 Do lingual braces require special care?

 Because lingual braces are attached to the back of the teeth it is important to thoroughly clean the brackets.
-It may be slightly more difficult to clean the braces, but with good oral hygiene and regular visits to your dentist patients should be able to maintain oral hygiene while wearing their lingual braces.
+It may be slightly more difficult to clean the braces.
+With good oral hygiene and regular visits to your dentist, you should be able to maintain oral hygiene while wearing them.